What do your friends and family members say about your work ethic?

 Great work ethic is crucial to your success, but finding time to play is just as important.
 All work with no play makes for a boring life.

 This past Friday I had an opportunity to speak to an All Pro Dad’s group, which is an organization that seeks to help fathers love and lead their families well.

 There is no doubt that a person will be happier if they are able to incorporate play into their life.
-Whether it is your family or your team members at work, there are benefits to playing just as hard as you work.
+Whether it is your family or your team members at work, you must find time to play.
+It obvious that you must play at home, but there are ways to incorporate play at work while still taking care of business.
 From experience and research, play will do the following:

 - Develop and deepen relationships